 D. Mark Durcan joined us in June 1984 and has served in various positions since that time.
 Mr. Durcan was appointed our Chief Operating Officer in February 2006, President in June 2007 and Director and Chief Executive Officer in February 2012.
 Mr. Durcan has been an officer since 1996.
-Mr. Durcan holds a BS and MChE in Chemical Engineering from Rice University.
+Mr. Durcan is a member of the Board of Directors of MWI Veterinary Supply, Inc. and Freescale Semiconductor, Inc. Mr. Durcan holds a BS and MChE in Chemical Engineering from Rice University.
 Mr. Durcan has served on our Board of Directors since February 2012.

-Mr. Durcan has been with us for over 28 years and his experiences have given him extensive expertise in our business and operations.
-He has also developed expertise in the areas of finance, corporate development, corporate governance, business strategy and management.
+Mr. Durcan has been with us for over 30 years and his experiences have given him extensive expertise in our business and operations.
+He has developed expertise in the areas of finance, corporate development, corporate governance, business strategy and management.